TimurCravtov/CreditWise/README.md

 The solution used crow.h for server-side and React for client-side.

-Not all the banks are displayed, but not all the conditions are displayed as well.
+Not all the banks are disnplayed, but not all the conditions are displayed as well.